-Drinking beer is a national pastime in most countries, and when you aren’t flirting with the opposite sex, rooting for the local sports team, or making outrageous claims on your own abilities, there’s plenty of time to sit quietly and meditate over the meaning of life, the universe, and the label on your beer.
+Drinking beer is a national pastime in most countries, and when you aren’t flirting with the opposite sex, rooting for the local sports team, or making outrageous claims about your abilities, there’s plenty of time to sit quietly and meditate over the meaning of life, the universe, and the label on your beer.

 St. Pauli Girl

 St. Pauli Girl is almost a little too spot on considering the average guy knocking them back is probably ogling the girl on the bottle from the minute he pops the top.
-The St. Paul Girl might look like a waitress but she actually has another job that pays the bills more frequently.
-Yes, the original St. Paul Girl was an employee of the red light district in Hamburg, Germany, back in 1977 and also appeared on a popular poster series.
+The St. Paul Girl might look like a waitress but she has another job that pays the bills more frequently.
+Yes, the original St. Paul Girl was an employee of the red light district in Hamburg, Germany, back in 1977 and also appeared in a popular poster series.
 From 1999-2008, the beer switched to using Playboy models on its bottles, and not surprisingly, sales increased.